YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

     $ docker tag my_image:v1 my_registry/my_image:v1

 This command creates a new image called "my_image:v1" in the registry "my_registry", based on the image "my_image:v1" in the local image store.

+# docker container inspect:

+- The docker container inspect command is used to view detailed information about a specific Docker container.
+This includes metadata, configuration, network settings, and runtime details.

+Syntax:

+    docker container inspect [OPTIONS] CONTAINER

+Options:

+-f, --format string: Format the output using the given Go template -s, --size: Display total file sizes if the container has a filesystem

+Example:

+    docker container inspect mycontainer

+This command will display detailed information about the container with the name "mycontainer".

+--format option to specify a Go template for formatting the output --size option to display the total file sizes of the container's filesystem.

+Example:

+    docker container inspect mycontainer --format "{{ .NetworkSettings.IPAddress }}"

+This command will display the IP address of the container with the name "mycontainer".